TITLE 24

 d.
 Paragraphs (a)(3)a. and c. of this section herein do not apply to applicants who are licensed audiologists.

-(b) All applicants shall meet the following conditions:
+(b) All applicants must meet the following conditions:

-(1) Shall not have been the recipient of any administrative penalties regarding their practice of speech/language pathology, audiology or dispensing of hearing aids, including but not limited to fines, formal reprimands, license suspensions or revocation (except for license revocations for nonpayment of license renewal fees), probationary limitations, and/or has not entered into any “consent agreements” which contain conditions placed by a Board on that applicant’s professional conduct and practice, including any voluntary surrender of a license.
+(1) May not have been the recipient of any administrative penalties regarding the applicant’s practice of speech/language pathology, audiology, or dispensing of hearing aids, including fines, formal reprimands, license suspensions or revocation (except for license revocations for nonpayment of license renewal fees), probationary limitations, or has not entered into any “consent agreements” which contain conditions placed by a Board on that applicant’s professional conduct and practice, including any voluntary surrender of a license.
 The Board may determine whether such administrative penalty is grounds to deny licensure.

 (3) Does not have a criminal conviction record, nor pending criminal charge relating to an offense that is substantially related to their licensed practice.
 Applicants who have criminal conviction records or pending criminal charges shall request appropriate authorities to provide information about the conviction or charge directly to the Board.
 However, if after consideration of the factors set forth under § 8735(x)(3) of Title 29 through a hearing or review of documentation the Board determines that granting a waiver would not create an unreasonable risk to public safety, the Board, by an affirmative vote of a majority of the quorum, shall waive this paragraph (b)(3).
 A waiver may not be granted for conviction of a felony sexual offense.